solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/configuration_format_history/_index.md

                     hashedPassword: "8BvzLUO9IfGPGGsPnAgSu1"
 {{< /highlight >}}

-On a **Route** level, it was only possible to opt out of auth configurations specified on parent Virtual Hosts:
+On a **Route** level, it is only possible to opt out of auth configurations specified on parent Virtual Hosts:

 {{< highlight yaml "hl_lines=25-29" >}}
 apiVersion: gateway.solo.io/v1